Harry S. Robins

-Harry S. Robins or Harry Scifres Robins (born November 28, 1950), known as "Hal", is an American voice actor, screenwriter, and cartoonist.
-Robins is best known for his vocal work in the Half-Life series of computer games and as the voice of Tinker in Dota 2.
-He is also a prominent member of the Church of the SubGenius, and has written and drawn comic book art/stories for them.
-In the persona of Dr. Howland Owll, he has voiced the narrator in Arise!
-The SubGenius Video and made brief appearances in Grass.
-His official title within the church is "Master of Church Secrets".
+Harry Scifres Robins (born November 28, 1950) is an American voice actor, screenwriter and cartoonist.
+He is best known for his role as Isaac Kleiner in the Half-Life series and Tinker in Dota 2.
+Robins is also a member of the Church of the SubGenius, holding the official title of "Master of Church Secrets", and has written and drawn several comic books for them.
+He also voiced the narrator in Arise!
+The SubGenius Video and made an appearance in the 1999 documentary film Grass.

 Radio

 He can be heard on KPFA on a show called 'Puzzling Evidence' that started back in 1982.
 His description of the radio show: